quentinsf/IMAPdedup/README.md

 * You can put it into your system's [keyring](https://pypi.org/project/keyring/).
 * Authenticate as one user (typically an "admin" user) and then impersonate the user that you really want.

+For the "authuser" option, specify the option `-a` with the ID of the target user and the password of the "admin" user.
 For the keyring option you'll need to pip install [keyring](https://pypi.org/project/keyring/).
 You can then use `-K` to specify a system keyring name that will be used to get the password for the account specified via option `-u`.
-For the "authuser" option, specify the option `-a` with the ID of the target user and the password of the "admin" user/

 # Use from an external script